Ofisare/VRCompanion/scripts/user_profiles/README.md

  - `Touch_Validating_Right`: short burst right hand
  - `Touch_Enter_Left`: short strong burst left hand
  - `Touch_Enter_Right`: short strong burst right hand
- - `Touch_Melee_Left`
+ - `Touch_Melee_Left`: strong burst left hand with a pause
- - `Touch_Melee_Right`
+ - `Touch_Melee_Right`: strong burst right hand with a pause

 ## VR to Mouse Mapping

-The "vrToMouse" handles mapping of head or controller movements to mouse movements.
+The **"vrToMouse"** handles mapping of head or controller movements to mouse movements.

 Additionally, the right stick is activated to move the mouse as well.

-Set vrToMouse.useRightController = False in case you want to use the left stick.
+Set `vrToMouse.useRightController = False` in case you want to use the left stick.

-Use vrToMouse.mode to toggle between the different modes (e.g. vrToMouse.mode.current = 1 or use ModeSwitch* actions to toggle them during gameplay):
+Use `vrToMouse.mode` to toggle between the different modes (e.g. `vrToMouse.mode.current = VrToMouse_Headset` or use ModeSwitch* actions to toggle them during gameplay):

  - `VrToMouse_None (0)`: No mouse output
  - `VrToMouse_Headset (1)`: Headset to mouse